 Colwall Orchard Group http://www.colwallorchardgroup.org/ are sustaining, promoting and celebrating traditional orchards in the parish of Colwall in Herefordshire to the benefit of the whole community.
-Particularly they seek to improve orchards and derived produce, by encouraging the public’s appreciation, use and understanding for the longer term.
+Particularly they seek to improve traditional and new orchards, expand the range of varieties included and derived produce, by encouraging the public’s appreciation, use and understanding for the longer term.

 Gloucestershire Orchard Trust remit is “Conserves, promotes and

 celebrates traditional orchards in Gloucestershire.” https://glosorchards.org/home/ They give a comprehensive list of varieties held here.